 - Stir in the onion, season with a pinch of salt, and cook for 3 minutes.

-- Add the garlic, ginger, turmeric and Cayenne pepper flakes.
+- Add the garlic, ginger, turmeric and Cayenne pepper.
 Stir to combine and sauté for a couple of minutes, until the garlic softens.

 - Add the green pepper, carrots, chickpeas, tomatoes with their juices, coconut milk and vegetable broth.

-- Season with the salt and lime juice to taste.
+- Season with the salt, pepper and lime juice to taste.

-- Serve on a bed of cooked grains, e.g. brown rice or bulgur.
+- Jasmine rice goes very well with curried chickpeas.
+To maximize nutrients and fiber I prefer to serve it on a bed of cooked whole grains, e.g. brown rice or bulgur.

 - You can store the cooled curry in an airtight container in the freezer for up to 1 month or in the fridge for up to 4 days.